elephantum/tatarinov.co/_posts/2011-08-14-optimizing-python.md

 title: Optimizing Python program
 ---

-TLDR for the lazy ones:
+TLDR for the lazy ones
 ---

 * If you want pure-python program go faster, use built-in